alexpacheco/alexpacheco.github.io/index.md

  * Provide Training to new and advanced users.
    * Computational Chemistry/Biology, Fortran, Parallel Programming</li>
  * Maintain Grid Services.</li>

+ I'm a computational chemist by training with interest in *Ab-Initio* Molcular Dynamics, Spectroscopy, and Scientific Computing.
+I program in Fortran, bash and tcsh, OpenMP and am currently learning OpenACC.
+Slides for tutorials presented at weekly trainings and workshops are available on the Training page.
+The Downloads page contains some LaTeX beamer and powerdot style files that I created for my presentations.

 ###Contact Me